Exidex/qmk_firmware/keyboards/beekeeb/piantor_pro/readme.md

 ## Design requirements
 - No timings
 - No delays
+- Easily press shortcuts which involve even 3 or 4 modifiers
 - No thinking about which key to release first
 - As intuitive as possible
-  - But because there is more moving parts it may be more difficult to understand
 - All shortcuts that are possible to press on regular full size keyboard are possible to press using this keymap as well (but some may be not as convenient to use as others)
 - Multi-OS
   - No KC_CUT, KC_COPY, KC_PASTE, etc key codes
   - Separate mod layer for macOS (still TODO)
 - Copy, Paste, Cut are one-hand shortcuts (on left side because I am right-handed and usually have mouse in it), are easily accessible and are easy to repeat
 - No need to throw away Arrow keys muscle memory
-  - Eases transition to VIM in future
+  - Should ease transition to Vim motions in future
 - Avoid "specialized shortcut" keys, aka keys used only for one hyper specific action
-  - I have made an except for browser navigation but that is not technically needed for the idea to work
+  - I have made an exception for browser navigation but that is not technically needed for the idea to work
 - Symbols
   - Keep brackets together
 - Avoid QK_REPEAT_KEY